EricR/image_sorcery/readme.markdown

 ## Why?

 At [Fol.io](http://fol.io), we need server-side image processing to work well and bend to our will.
-I wrote this because most of the ImageMagick libraries out there for Ruby suffer from at least one of two problems:
+I wrote this because the ImageMagick libraries we tried suffered from at least one of two problems:

 * Large memory consumption/leaking
 * Doesn't expose the entire ImageMagick library